 We try our best to use deals and coupons and limit ourselves to one drink each when we go out on date nights.
 This helps a lot because when the kids come with us, the bill is a lot more these days.
 They grow up so fast.

-The other big variables: Dreaded healthcare premiums and student loans.
+The other big variables: health insurance premiums and student loans

 Medical / Dental Insurance??? $500.
 Insane.
 I’m probably low-balling this big time.
 As much as I try to figure out what our healthcare costs will be, it’s a hard one.
 With all the craziness happening in D.C. these days, we might as well move to Canada (just kidding, Mom!)
 We might still have access to affordable health coverage that’s meaningful, or, we may have to settle for a “take a few aspirin and good luck to you if you get REALLY sick” plan.

 I do expect we’ll choose a plan with as high a deductible as possible, yet still eligible for some subsidies (assuming those subsidies still exist in a year and a half.)
 Now to be fair, I did forecast out-of-pocket costs of $3,000 per year in the subsequent “Annual and Discretionary Expenses” table.
 It’s a bit on the high side, but I hear braces are still expensive these days.